 This is your first painting module in the first year.
-This first stage will cover the fundamentals of painting; the materials and equipment needed to carry out painting exercises and eventually finished artwork.
-We will develop paint application skills through to rendering accurate colour descriptions of outer and inner fruits and seeds; the representation of convincing three-dimensional subjects will be explored.
+This first stage will cover the fundamentals of painting, the materials and equipment needed to carry out painting exercises, leading eventually to finished artworks.
+Students will develop paint application skills from colour mixing through to rendering accurate colour descriptions of outer and inner fruits and seeds; the representation of convincing three-dimensional subjects will be explored.
 There will be an emphasis on observation, alongside growing confidence in achieving naturally painted subject matter.